Guide to Capital Markets Tribunal Proceedings

 - Close any unnecessary applications and web browsers, to assist with internet connectivity and to avoid interruptions resulting from notifications

-- You are not expected to only look at the camera during the videoconference hearing.
-It is expected that the Panel, Parties, witnesses and counsel may need to consult materials off-screen during the hearing, such as documents or authorities
+- You are not expected to only look at the camera.
+It is expected that the panel, parties, witnesses and counsel may need to consult materials off-screen during the hearing, such as documents or authorities

-What are the technical requirements for videoconference hearings?
+What are the technical requirements for virtual hearings?

 Operating System |